tomasss1024/misc-perl/README.md

 misc-perl
 =========

-Fork of "Collection of utilities in Perl" that I have created over the time.
+Fork of "Collection of utilities in Perl" from maciejkorzen/misc-perl